 What Are Niçoise Olives?

-Because they originate near the sea, Niçoise olives are often paired with seafood.
-Most famously in the classic Salade Niçoise, a salad of cooked potatoes, blanched green beans, cooked tuna, hard-boiled eggs, and Niçoise olives.
+Because they originate near the sea, Niçoise olives are often paired with seafood, as in the famous salad of the same name that combines tuna, cooked potatoes, green beans, hard-boiled eggs, and Niçoise olives.
 The olives are small, with a low flesh-to-pit ratio.

 What Do They Taste Like?

-Niçoise olives have a salty, briny flavor from the curing liquid as well as natural sour, bitter, pungent, and oily flavors, with nutty, winey, and licorice notes.
+Niçoise olives are salty and briny tasting due to the curing liquid.
+They also have natural sour, bitter, pungent, and oily flavors with nutty, winey, and licorice notes.
 The flesh is firm and the pit is large relative to the olive's overall size.

 Niçoise Olive Recipes